• Skip to primary navigation

 Over the next few days, cabbage will release more liquid making it easy to keep all cabbage fully submerged in brine.
 Burp the jar daily to release carbon dioxide.

-Every day during the bubbly phase of fermentation, open the jar to release carbon dioxide.
+During the bubbly phase of fermentation, open the jar to release carbon dioxide daily.
 Keep the raw kraut loosely covered.

-You'll notice the amount of brine (salty water) will increase with each day.
+You'll notice that the amount of brine (salty water) will increase each day.
 It will be noticeably cloudy.
-The cabbage will also loose it's luster green hue and instead become more muted.
+The cabbage will also lose its luster of green hue and become more muted.

 Check out this picture of the fermentation process.
 Notice the color of the cabbage as well as the amount of juices released on Day 6.